rostenkowski/resize/README.md

 It assumes that you have the Doctrine EntityManager available trough the application DI container.

-If you aren't using the DI extension the image macros should be registered to the [Latte](https://latte.nette.org/) engine as described in [documentation](https://doc.nette.org/en/2.2/configuring#toc-latte)
+If you aren't using the DI extension the image macros should be registered to the [Latte](https://latte.nette.org/) engine as described in the [docs](https://doc.nette.org/en/2.2/configuring#toc-latte)

 ```yaml
 nette: